cosmos/cosmos-sdk/docs/rfc/rfc-006-handlers.md

 logic.
 If the sender is not allowed to send funds the premessage handler can return an error and the message will not be executed.

+> Note: This is different from the antehandler and posthandler we have today.
+These will still exist in the same form.

 A module can register handlers for any or all message(s), this allows for modules to be extended without the need to fork.

 A module will implement the below for a premessage hook: